Appointments

 Litchdon Urgent Care Team

-All patients requesting any urgent same-day help (consultations or telephone advice) will be dealt with by the Urgent Care Team.
-This team of Doctors and Nurses will operate in a manner similar to a hospital casualty department, which means that people will be prioritised on the basis of need.
+All patients requesting urgent same-day help will be dealt with by the Urgent Care Team.
+This team of doctors and nurses will prioritise patients based on need.

-The Doctor or Nurse will telephone you back to assess the problem and in many cases, they can help you there and then over the phone, alternatively if needed you will be invited in for a face-to-face consultation.
+The doctor or nurse will telephone you back to assess the problem and, in many cases, they can help you immediately over the phone.
+If needed, you will be invited in for a face-to-face appointment.

-The Urgent Care Team will deal with urgent problems that genuinely require treating that day.
-People presenting to the Urgent Care Team with routine problems will be asked to make a normal, routine appointment for another time.
+The Urgent Care Team will deal with problems which require treating that day.
+If your problem is routine, you will be asked to make a routine appointment for another time.

 The Urgent Care Team can also help with minor illnesses, such as cold and flu symptoms, urine infections, D&V and ear infections.
 To find out more information and to see which minor illnesses the Urgent Care Team can help with, please click Urgent Care Team